Uber releases Ludwig 0.2 with audio and speech improvements, plus Comet.ml and BERT integration

 In other news, audio and speech features are now available in Ludwig — they support applications such as speaker identification and automatic speech recognition.
 Uber’s H3 — a spatial indexing system that helps to identify regions in satellite imagery at different levels of granularity — is now supported, enabling developers to feed such data to Ludwig models directly.
 And on the date and timestamp front, Ludwig now lets users input events that happened on specific days or at specific times to obtain predictions about them.

 Ludwig 0.2 also introduces the ability to serve trained AI models into the platform’s core library, and it adds Italian, Spanish, German, French, Portuguese, Dutch, Greek, and multi-language tokenization courtesy the newest version of the open source spaCY NLP library.
-Image and numeric features have been improved thanks to the addition of parameters for both preprocessing and prediction, and import performance has been boosted by an average of 50 percent.
+Image and numeric features have been improved thanks to the addition of parameters for both preprocessing and prediction, and import performance has been boosted by an average of 50%.

 The Ludwig development team’s work isn’t done yet.
 In the coming months, they plan to overhaul Ludwig’s preprocessing pipeline to support Petastorm, Uber’s open source data access library for deep learning, to allow it to train on petabytes of data stored in Hadoop or Amazon S3.
 They also intend to explore an optimization policy that might obtain better-performing models with less effort and to add cutting-edge encoders for all feature types, including multivariate time series, vectors, and point clouds.
 Finally, they say they’re working to integrate Ludwig with Snorkel, a system for programmatically building and managing training data sets.